Dr. Laura Mannering DPT, OCS, Dip MDT

 About Me

 Following high school at Madeira in McLean, Virginia, I received my BA in economics and Spanish from Penn, spending one year studying in Spain.
-I was also active in athletics – rowing for one year on the novice crew team, playing for the club soccer and tennis teams, and founding and running the club basketball team.
+A big component of my college experience was athletics – rowing for one year on the novice crew team, playing for the club soccer and tennis teams, and founding and running the club basketball team.
 I subsequently worked in Asia for several years and served for one year with AmeriCorps VISTA (Volunteers In Service To America).
-I moved to Miami in 2007 to pursue my DPT and have been diagnosing and treating orthopedic disorders as a doctor of physical therapy for thirteen years in Florida and the DC area.
+I moved to Miami in 2007 to pursue my DPT and have been diagnosing and treating orthopedic disorders as a doctor of physical therapy for fourteen years in Florida and the DC area.

 About three years into my physical therapy career I was drawn to Robin McKenzie‘s work regarding biomechanics because I observed excellent results implementing his orthopedic testing and treatment strategies.
-By adding these to my existing orthopedic framework, I noticed significantly better outcomes personally with a low back disc herniation that had plagued me for many years and with my patients.
+By adding these to my existing orthopedic framework, I noticed significantly better outcomes personally with a low back disc herniation that had plagued me for many years as well as with my patients.

-Doctors of physical therapy can elect to become board-certified in one of ten specialties.
-I achieved my board certification in orthopedic physical therapy in 2017.
-In terms of MDT, I attained my certification in 2016 and then my diploma in 2021.
+Doctors of physical therapy may seek board certification in one of ten specialties.
+I achieved board certification in orthopedic physical therapy in 2017.
+With regard to McKenzie’s mechanical diagnosis and therapy, I attained my certification in 2016 and then my diploma in 2021.

-I argue that because other clinicians do not use repeated movement testing as part of their orthopedic testing, they are missing a big piece of the puzzle.
-Most clinicians rely solely on images and quick orthopedic special tests (OSTs) which only take a few minutes.
-My orthopedic evaluation may include those, but is distinct due to the thoroughness of movement testing.
+I argue that because other clinicians do not include McKenzie’s principles as part of their orthopedic framework, they are missing a huge piece of the neuromusculoskeletal puzzle.
+For diagnosing, most clinicians rely solely on images and orthopedic special tests (OSTs) which only take a few seconds or minutes.
+My orthopedic evaluation may certainly include those tests, but is distinct due to the thoroughness of movement testing.
 (The musculoskeletal system is the movement system after all!)
 Since effective care starts with the right diagnosis, enlisting the correct testing is paramount.
+The treatment that matches the diagnosis is then applied.

 Schedule a Visit